Louis Edmonds: Early life

 Louis Edmonds was born in Baton Rouge, Louisiana, on September 24, 1923, to Walter R. Edmonds and his wife, Katherine L. Stirling.
 He served in the United States Navy during World War II.

 Stage work

 Edmonds began his career off-Broadway in the 1950s, appearing in mostly light comedy and classical works.
 He created the role of Algernon Moncrieff in Ernest in Love, the musical version of Oscar Wilde's The Importance of Being Earnest.
-The cast recording was recently reissued on CD.
+The cast recording was reissued on CD.

 He played Max in the original Broadway production of Leonard Bernstein's Candide, but due to a temporary illness, he is not heard on the cast recording.
 In the 1970s and 1980s, Edmonds toured in several national tours; two of the most successful were Man of La Mancha (as Miguel de Cervantes/Don Quixote) and My Fair Lady (as Henry Higgins).

 Personal life

 Edmonds came out publicly in the biography Big Lou by Craig Hamrick, published while Edmonds was in his 70s.
 The actor gave details of his life as a gay man.